rUpadhyayahacks/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+a simple way to store data for individual users against a unique session ID.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcrypt hashes the password

 - [ ] What does bcrypt do to slow down attackers?

+it can hash the password to a multitude of degrees

 - [ ] What are the three parts of the JSON Web Token?

+Payload, secret, options

 ## Minimum Viable Product